- Search The Registry

 Lilian Masediba Matabane was born in Pretoria, South Africa.
 She was the only daughter of Annie and Isaac Matabane and a sister to three brothers, Lawrence, George, and Percy.
 Her grandfather, on her mother's side, was a member of the royal Mphahlele household who became a Methodist evangelist.
 Her mother worked as a washerwoman, and her father was a mineworker.

 She attended Kilnerton Primary School until Standard Two.
-In 1928, she moved to Johannesburg to train as a nurse at City Deep Mine Hospital.
+In 1928, she moved to Johannesburg to train at City Deep Mine Hospital as a nurse.
 During this time, she met and married a van driver, John Gerard Ngoyi, in 1934.
-They had a daughter, Edith, yet her husband died in a motor car accident in 1937.
-After, she became a seamstress, working both from home and in garment factories.
+They had a daughter, Edith, but her husband died in a motor car accident in 1937.
+Afterward, she became a seamstress, working from home and in garment factories.
 From the 1950s onwards, she lived in Orlando, Soweto, with her mother and children.

 Having been drawn into politics via her work in the Garment Workers' Union of South Africa in the 1940s, Ngoyi joined the ANC Women's League in 1952.
 She was a widow with children and an elderly mother to support and worked as a seamstress.
 In 1954, she helped to create the Federation of South African Women (FEDSAW) and was elected to the national executive of the African National Congress; she was the first woman to be elected to national office in the organization.
 A year later, she became President of the Women's League.

-Accompanied by her fellow activist Dora Tamana, she stowed away on a boat leaving Cape Town under "white names," segregated seating on a plane to London and gained entry to Britain under the pretext of completing her course in Bible studies.
-She would visit England, Germany, Switzerland, Romania, China, and Russia, meeting women leaders engaged in left-wing politics, before arriving back in South Africa a wanted woman.
+Accompanied by her fellow activist Dora Tamana, she stowed away on a boat leaving Cape Town under "white names," segregated seating on a plane to London.
+She gained entry to Britain under the pretext of completing her course in Bible studies.
+She would visit England, Germany, Switzerland, Romania, China, and Russia, meeting women leaders engaged in left-wing politics, before returning to South Africa a wanted woman.